How To Choose Your Adv Bike Helmet – Ultimate Guide

 When it comes down to choosing there are 4 types to consider: Road, Off-Road, Modular, and Adventure Helmets.

 Take a look at a comprehensive step-by-step guide that we made to help you figure out if you need an adventure motorcycle helmet, how to choose your adv bike helmet, what to look for in one, and the best options in that helmet category, and others that can prove to be best for you.

 These helmets are the way to go if your riding takes you more on the touring traveling style.
 This type of helmet offers the highest protection of them all, having an integral surface to protect the rider’s head.

 As for cons when compared to the other types, they don’t have as much ventilation, leaving you gasping for air if you go off-road and do more riding effort.
-The peak protection for sunlight and debris from the bikes ahead is inexistent.
-And the dust accumulates on the visor with no way deteriorating vision as there is no way to deflect sunlight.
+The peak protection from sunlight and debris from the bikes ahead is inexistent.
+And the dust accumulates on the visor with no way of deteriorating vision as there is no way to deflect sunlight.
 Also regarding vision, the opening on the full-face helmets is much smaller than say a dirt-bike helmet, thus reducing visibility.